Official pleads guilty to human smuggling in adoption scheme

 SALT LAKE CITY (AP) - A former Arizona politician pleaded guilty in Utah Friday to human smuggling and other charges filed in an illegal adoption scheme that stretched across three states and involved women from the Marshall Islands.

 Paul Petersen, a Republican who served county assessor in metro Phoenix, has also struck a plea agreement with Arizona prosecutors on state Medicaid-fraud charges.
-He’s expected to enter similar pleas to federal charges in Arkansas next week.
+He’s expected to enter a similar plea in federal court in Arkansas next week.

 Petersen was charged with illegally paying women from the Pacific island nation to come to the United States to give up their babies in at least 70 adoption cases in Arizona, Utah and Arkansas over three years.
 Marshall Islands citizens have been prohibited from traveling to the U.S. for adoption purposes since 2003.